-If you can’t remember how long it’s been since you purchased your pillow, it might be time to think about replacing it.
-Even if you’re not experiencing pain or discomfort, experts say the general rule of thumb is that you should get a new pillow every one to two years.
+How often should you replace pillows?
+Even if someone is not experiencing pain or discomfort, experts say the general rule of thumb is that they should get a new pillow every one to two years.

-You can also try folding the pillow in half.
+People can also try folding the pillow in half.
 If it stays folded then it’s time for a new pillow.

-Hygiene.
 Just like mattresses, we can let body oils, dead skin cells, and fluids absorb into the pillow and build up over time.
 Not only is that kind of uncomfortable to think about, but it can become an environment that bacteria, dust mites, and allergens will start to call home.

 This goes for pretty much any pillow filling and can be thought of as general wear and tear.
-Replacing your pillow ensures that you’re getting the right alignment for your head and neck every night.
+Replacing one’s pillow ensures that they’re getting the right alignment for their head and neck every night.